Zoo of Correlation Inequalities in Holography and Beyond: Assumptions and Technical Tools

-\paragraph{Remark} Although we occasionally use Poincar\'e disk picture of AdS$_3$/CFT$_2$ to illustrate the proofs, we emphasize that our methodology makes use of topological arguments, particularly homology, thus the proof is valid regardless of dimensionality.
+\begin{remark} Although we use the Poincar\'e disk picture of AdS$_3$/CFT$_2$ to illustrate the proofs, we emphasize that our methodology is general and is valid regardless of dimensionality. \end{remark}

-\subsubsection{Conventions and Definitions}
+\subsection{Conventions and Definitions}

-Since our proofs will be based on topological arguments, here we define some standard terminology in topology used throughout.
-The only non-standard tool, multiplicity, is motivated in Section~\ref{sss: structure of proofs}.
+Since our proofs will be based on topological arguments, here we define some necessary terminology.

 \begin{definition}[Bulk] The \emph{bulk slice} is a fixed time-reflection symmetric Cauchy slice, denoted by \(\Sigma\).
 All geometric objects (subregions, hypersurfaces) considered in this work are taken to lie in \(\Sigma\). \end{definition}